paulvollmer/MultitouchPadOsc/Readme.md

 **General Information**
 The MultitouchPadOsc application checks the incomming Multitouch Events and send them as an osc-message.
-It gives the possibility to use a Multitouch Pad as a control-device over osc protocol.
+It gives the possibility to use a Multitouch Pad as a control-device via osc protocol.

 The MultitouchPadOsc Project Page is Hosted at http://wrongentertainment.github.com/MultitouchPadOsc/
 Check out for New released Version at https://github.com/WrongEntertainment/MultitouchPadOsc